javatlacati/swiplwebtut/webspanish.md

 A common reason to do this is a page element that in turn requires something in the head, say a widget that depends on a dynamic css or js snippet or dynamic keyword generation.
 In fact, the mailbox name _head_ is always defined.

-Another common reason is an element (say a list of blog posts) whose contents are accumulated during page generation, and a set of links to them near the top of the page.
+Another common reason is an element (say una lista de blog posts) whose contents are accumulated during page generation, and a set of links to them near the top of the page.

 Be aware, it's possible to baffle it when mailing inclusions deep in other structures.
 You may need to use the +\(module:name(args))+ form for any inclusions you mail. (if all you're mailing is the inclusion, the system handles that).